Republican Villagers Nation Party

-The Republican Villagers Nation Party (Cumhuriyetçi Köylü Millet Partisi, CKMP), alternatively translated Republican Peasants' Nation Party, was a former political party in Turkey.
+The Republican Villagers Nation Party (Cumhuriyetçi Köylü Millet Partisi, CKMP), alternatively translated Republican Peasants' Nation Party, was a political party in Turkey.

 Fusions

 The party was founded after the fusion of two smaller nationalist parties.

 One of these parties was the Villagers Party, founded by Remzi Oğuz Arık on16 May 1952.
 Most of the members of this party were former Democrat Party members and they were known as Nationalists.
 After the death of the founder in a plane crash in 1954, the party could not gain any seats in the parliament in the 1954 and 1957 elections.

 Another party was Osman Bölükbaşı's Republican Nation Party, which was founded on 27 January 1954.
 But unlike Turkey Villagers Party, the Republican Nation Party was actually the continuation of Bölükbaşı's former party named Nation Party which was banned in 1953.
 Both in 1954 and in 1957 elections they were able to gain seats in the Parliament.
 On October 17, 1958, the Villagers Party merged with the Republican Nation Party to form the Republican Villagers' Nation Party.
 The chairman of the party was Osman Bölükbaşı.